click here for midi-o-matic music Click note

 poem

-Share this winter poem:
+Share this poem!

 Holiday Poems Main Poems Greeting Cards

-The Author has copyright © of this winter poem
+The author has copyright © of this winter poem.